-Portfolio Activity
+Portfolio and Investment Activity

-While the business environment remains competitive, we continue to see new investment opportunities consistent with our investment strategy of providing a combination of debt and equity in support of management and independent sponsor-led buyouts of Lower Middle Market companies in the U.S. During the year ended March 31, 2023, we invested in one new portfolio company and exited two portfolio companies.
-From our initial public offering in June 2005 through March 31, 2023, we invested in 56 companies, excluding investments in syndicated loans, for a total of approximately \$1.6 billion, before giving effect to principal repayments and divestitures.
+While the business environment remains competitive, we continue to see new investment opportunities consistent with our investment strategy of providing a combination of debt and equity in support of management and independent sponsor-led buyouts of Lower Middle Market companies in the U.S. During the year ended March 31, 2025, we invested in four new portfolio companies and exited two portfolio companies.
+From our initial public offering in June 2005 through March 31, 2025, we have invested in 62 companies, excluding investments in syndicated loans, for a total of approximately \$2.0 billion, before giving effect to principal repayments and divestitures.

 The majority of the debt securities in our portfolio have a success fee component, which enhances the yield on our debt investments.
 Unlike PIK income, we generally do not recognize success fees as income until payment has been received.
 Due to the contingent nature of success fees, there are no guarantees that we will be able to collect any or all of these success fees or know the timing of any such collections.
-As a result, as of March 31, 2023, we had unrecognized, contractual success fees of \$53.6 million, or \$1.60 per common share.
-Consistent with GAAP, we generally have not recognized success fee receivables and related income in our accompanying Consolidated Financial Statements until earned.
+As a result, as of March 31, 2025, we had unrecognized, contractual success fees of \$52.5 million, or \$1.43 per common share.
+Consistent with GAAP, we generally have not recognized success fee receivables and related income in our accompanying Consolidated Financial Statements until earned

-From inception through March 31, 2023, we exited our investments in 29 portfolio companies that we acquired under our buyout strategy (which excludes investments in syndicated loans).
-In the aggregate, these sales have generated \$260.2 million in net realized gains and \$40.4 million in other income upon exit, for a total increase to our net assets of \$300.7 million.
+From inception through March 31, 2025, we exited our investments in 33 portfolio companies that we acquired under our buyout strategy.
+In the aggregate, these sales have generated \$353.4 million in net realized gains and \$45.4 million in other income upon exit, for a total increase to our net assets of \$398.8 million.
 We believe, in aggregate, these transactions were equity-oriented investment successes and exemplify our investment strategy of striving to achieve returns through current income on the debt portion of our investments and capital gains from the equity portion.
-The 29 liquidity events have offset any realized losses since inception, which were primarily incurred during the 2008-2009 recession in connection with the sale of performing syndicated loans at a realized loss to pay off a former lender.
-The successful exits, in part, enabled us to increase the monthly distribution by 100.0% from March 2011 through March 31, 2023 and allowed us to declare and pay 18 supplemental distributions to common stockholders through March 31, 2023.
+The 33 liquidity events have offset any realized losses since inception, which were primarily incurred during the 2008-2009 recession in connection with the sale of performing syndicated loans at a realized loss to pay off a former lender.
+The successful exits, in part, enabled us to increase the monthly distribution by 100.0% from March 2011 through March 31, 2025 and allowed us to declare and pay 23 supplemental distributions to common stockholders through March 31, 2025.

-Capital Raising Efforts
+Capital Raising

 We have been able to meet our capital needs through extensions of and increases to the Credit Facility and by accessing the capital markets in the form of public offerings of unsecured notes, as well as common and preferred stock.
-We have successfully extended the Credit Facility's revolving period multiple times, most recently to February 2024, and currently have a total commitment amount of \$180.0 million (with a potential total commitment of \$300.0 million through additional commitments from new or existing lenders).
-During the year ended March 31, 2023, we sold 386,482 shares of our common stock under our "at-the-market" program (the "Common Stock ATM Program") for gross proceeds of approximately \$5.5 million.
-During the year ended March 31, 2022, we issued our 2028 Notes for gross proceeds of \$134.6 million.
+We have successfully extended the Credit Facility's revolving period multiple times, most recently to October 2026, and currently have a total commitment amount of \$270.0 million (with a potential total commitment of \$300.0 million through additional commitments from new or existing lenders).
+During the year ended March 31, 2025, we issued the 7.875% 2030 Notes for gross proceeds of \$126.5 million and sold 148,714 shares of our common stock under our "at-the-market" program (the "2024 Common Stock ATM Program") for gross proceeds of approximately \$2.0 million.
+During the year ended March 31, 2024, we issued the 8.00% 2028 Notes for gross proceeds of \$74.8 million and sold 3,097,162 shares of our common stock under our previous "at-the-market" program (the "2022 Common Stock ATM Program") for gross proceeds of approximately \$44.5 million.
 Refer to "Liquidity and Capital Resources."